ceciliajs/visual-inspection-react-app/README.md

 ### Dashboard.js

 - This component creates a "GET" request to the dataset and then uses the response to count the number of failed and passed inspections.
 Then, you will create a dashboard from those numbers.
+Note: You must changed your objects to what you labeled them.
+This file shows "bad_dented" as a failed object and "good" as a passing object.

 ### UploadForm.js